Nova Scotia PNP

 -Have a minimum language proficiency in English equivalent to the Canadian Language Benchmark (CLB) 5.

-PLEASE NOTE: This new category is subject to change at any time and may close if they receive too many applications or have reached their quota.
-If you think you may qualify and would like assistance, please do not delay in filling out our FREE online assessment form.
+PLEASE NOTE: This category is subject to change before it re-open in January of 2015.
+If you think you may qualify and would like assistance with preparing your application in advance, please do not delay in filling out our FREE online assessment form.